cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ##### Use pessimistic locking

 The client side `40001` retires can be avoided by using pessimistic locking early in a transaction.
 This approach is effectively a simple-to-implement trade-off of the "expensive" client side `40001` retires for more efficient waits on a lock.
-While this technique lessens the impact of isolation conflict on the workload performance, it does not eliminate the existing contention but merely replaces the isolation conflicts with locking conflicts that are, as discussed earlier, are resolved more efficiently.
-At this As was noted earlier, the isolation conflicts can often be avoided by transaction design, which would be an ultimate solution.
+While this technique lessens the impact of isolation conflict on the workload performance, it does not eliminate the existing contention.
+It merely replaces the isolation conflicts with locking conflicts that are, as discussed earlier, resolved more efficiently.
+Users are encouraged to scrutinize the logical design beyond switching to pessimistic locking, since the isolation conflicts can often be avoided by transaction refactoring, which would be an ultimate solution.